jandiee/applifting-frontend-challenge-blog-app/README.md

 * Loaders - there are no implemented loaders in the whole app.
 Usually the 'loader states' are marked with a comment
 * About, Not Found pages - without any styling, they exist just to have the pages :D

+## Other ideas and improvements

+### Query library

+* I think it'd be beneficial to use a query library like *React Query* or something similar to handle different types of API errors and/or loading states.
+The reason why I haven't used said library is the small complexity of the application.
+If the app should scale beyond the described purposes, *React Query* would definitely be the way I go for error / loading handling.

+## Code documentation

+* The source code is not really commented.
+I believe the code itself is self-explanatory enough and only small parts of the code is described using comments.